What is Swing?

 Is It Okay to Miss a Week?

 It's okay!
 Lives are complicated and we know that sometimes you have to miss.
 Jump in again next week.
-The topic you missed will come around again.
 All that said, it's easier to integrate the things you learn when you practice them regularly.
-If you have to miss class, take a few minutes to practice something you've learned at home, or join us at Office Hours starting at 6:00 PM Monday through Thursday to get some practice in!
+If you have to miss class, take a few minutes to practice something you've learned at home, or join us at Office Hours starting at 6:00 PM Tuesday through Thursday to get some practice in!